houseos/SCP/README.md

 The deviceID provided in the payload must match the configured device ID.

-The NVCN provided in the payload must match (current_controller_NVCN-1).
+The NVCN provided in the payload must match (current_controller_NVCN - 1).

 The encoded_data payload is created according to [REST message types and encoding](#6-rest-message-types) using: message_type=control-status